 Because of the Mayan calendar, some believed the world would end in 2012.
 Case in point, this film.
 A tour-d-force of global catastrophic spec fx, realistically depicting devastating earthquakes, monstrous tsunamis, Yellowstone exploding, etc., this film spared no expense in keeping you on the edge of your seat holding your breath.
 The characters, as usual for disaster films, are cookie cutter but likable and portrayed well.
 Although it got rather sappy at times, there were some genuinely witty and heartfelt moments.
 Great fun and the best disaster pic, imo.

-An author, who writes books on presumably haunted locations, spends the night in room 1408 at the Dolphin Hotel ...a room that's been described as f**king evil.
+An author, who writes books on presumably haunted locations, spends the night in room 1408 at the Dolphin Hotel ...a room that's been described as "f**king evil".
 This film is very effective at terrorizing our poor author with an endless barrage of paranormal craziness.
-That's also the film's problem in that there's just too much.
+That's also the film's weakness in that there's just too much.
 It really began to lose it's effectiveness after a while and I found myself wondering when it was going to end.
 John Cusack did a great job but, for some reason, I never felt he was right for the part.
 Overall, entertaining but should have been shorter.

 The 16th Episode